veusz/veusz/INSTALL.md

 Veusz provides a standard setuptools `setup.py` file.
-If installing this locally, it may be better to create a Python virtual environment so that it is self contained and does not interfere with existing Python dependencies and packages.
+If installing this locally, it may be better to create a Python virtual environment so that it is self-contained and does not interfere with existing Python dependencies and packages.

 ### Building and running inside a virtual environment